Prostate Cancer Staging & Treatments

 In most cases, the prostate cancer team will suggest some combination of these treatments:

-The goal of these treatments is to extend life and relieve pain, rather than to cure the disease.
+The goal of these treatments is to extend life and prevent or relieve symptoms, rather than to cure the disease.

 Quality of Life